riduanur2003/Real-Time-Bus-Tracking/README.md

 <h2>Installation.</h2>

 Download the whole repository as a zip file.
 And double click on index.html to run the program.
+One can clone the repository as will if some one wants to start adding new features to the project.

 <h2>Future improvement</h2>